KReidhead13/Hotel-Management/README.md

 ### Room Management

 - **Check Availability**: View a list of available rooms based on specified criteria such as date range and room type.
+This is updated in the atatus.txt file when run.
 - **Assign Room**: Assign a vacant room to a guest.
 - **Mark Room Status**: Update room status as occupied or vacant.

 ### Billing

 - **Generate Bill**: Calculate charges for a guest's stay including room charges, additional services (if any), and taxes.
 - **Print Bill**: Produce a detailed bill for the guest.
+This is appended in the bill.txt file when run.

 ### Reporting